Florence with Kids (or Without Kids)

 Where To Stay in Florence

-I’ve stayed a lot of places in Florence, but there are four that we love and that are perfect for a family of five.
+I’ve stayed a lot of places in Florence, but there are five that we love and that are perfect for a family of five.

 Palazzo Belfiore is a collection of apartments in the Oltarno section of the city.
 We’ve come to really like apartments compared to hotels.
 We have plenty of space, we can cook if we want to, we have a refrigerator for leftovers, and there’s a washer!
 Plus the price is far less than two hotel rooms.
 Palazzo Belfiore is perfectly-located, between the Ponte Vecchio and Santo Spirito, and there are restaurants and cafes within a few minutes’ walk.
 The only downside: depending on which apartment you get, you may be walking up and down a lot of stairs.
 Last summer we had the Caterina De’ Medici Apartment, which was perfect for the five of us, but it’s on the top floor and it’s work to go up and down!
 This year we had Apartment 3, on the second floor, and it was equally perfect but an easier climb.

 Palazzo San Niccolo

 Palazzo San Niccolo is the sister property to Palazzo Belfiore.
 We actually like it more than Belfiore – the apartments are equally perfect for us, but it also has a courtyard and pastries in the morning.
 The slight downside is the location – close to Piazzale Michelangelo and maybe 10 minutes farther from our favorite sites.
 We’ve found some restaurants that we love when we’ve stayed at San Niccolo, and I love being close to Piazzale Michelangelo for sunset, but in general we’d rather stay near the Ponte Vecchio – less overall walking for the kids.

 Antica Torre di via Tornabuoni